|Developed by||Michael Peter Christen|

 Further, YaCy's search-results has a link to "Info" on the search-results pages, and here you'll find interesting things like "Parsed text" and "Parsed sentences".
 This can be useful even if you're not running a YaCy peer or even care what it is, since it shows you exactly what part of the text on your

-A partial solution is to use publicly available YaCy peers such as YaCySearch to do your YaCy-searching.
-But this brings up a whole other problem: You're back to square one.
-The peer-owner can easily look at the interface and see what IP is searching for what keyword, so you're basically back to the "All your keywords belong to us" privacy issues traditional search-engine systems have.
+A partial solution to the P2P side of privacy issues is to use publicly available YaCy peers such as YaCySearch to do your YaCy-searching.
+But this brings up a whole other problem: You're back to square one: the public server's privacy issues, yet with the P2P privacy issues behind the scenes.
+The peer-owners can easily look at the interface and see what IP is searching for what keyword, so you're basically back to the "All your keywords belong to us" privacy issues traditional search-engine systems have.
 If you have three friend who's running YaCy and you randomly use their peers to search and they randomly use yours then it does become slightly harder for a adversary to see who's searching for what keywords.

-Know that YaCy only shows the hash of a keyword which is searched for remotely, so the advesary would have to modify YaCy's source-code to look them up and/or what results reports matches it.
-YaCy logs local searches with the keywords in plain text at the YaCy peer where the search is done.
+Note that YaCy also logs local searches with the keywords in plain text at the YaCy peer where the search is done.

 The censorship-resistant properties YaCy has are great.
 The privacy properties it has are not so great.
 You can and should use software like Tor in combination with YaCy to get good censorship-resistant properties and good privacy properties.